IllusionMods/KoikatsuSunshineModdingTools/README.md

-# KoikatsuModdingTools
+# KoikatsuSunshineModdingTools
-This is a set of tools for creating Koikatsu mods in Unity Editor.
+This is a set of tools for creating Koikatsu Sunshine mods in Unity Editor.

+Note: Very early WIP, at the moment it's only useful for creating map mods.
+I strongly encourage you to use [KoikatsuModdingTools](https://github.com/IllusionMods/KoikatsuModdingTools) for creating any other type of mod, since Koikatsu mods are compatible with Koikatsu Sunshine but the reverse is not true.

 ## How to use it
-1. Download [Unity 5.6.2](https://unity3d.com/get-unity/download/archive) which is the version that Koikatsu uses.
+1. Download [Unity 2019.4.9](https://unity3d.com/get-unity/download/archive) which is the version that Koikatsu Sunshine uses.
 2. Download the repository by clicking the green "Clone or download" button on Github, up in the top right.
 3. Open the project in Unity.
 4. Try the example projects.